Variational relations of topological pressure for nonautonomous dynamical systems: Introduction

-Motivated by the aforementioned studies, several questions naturally arise regarding the potential relationship among these topological pressures and the variational relation between the packing topological pressure and measure-theoretic pressure on arbitrary subsets of NDS.
-To address these questions, a number of different types of topological pressures are discussed, including the Pesin topological pressure, packing topological pressure, lower and upper capacity topological pressure, as well as several corresponding measure-theoretic pressures.
-In contrast to the classical autonomous systems, the topological properties of NDS rely on a sequence of maps rather than a single one, and the finite sum of potential functions does not satisfy the additive condition.
-With these limitations, it becomes evident that a number of well-known results of autonomous dynamical systems are no longer applicable to NDS.
-This includes, among others, the Birkhoff ergodic theorem and the Shannon-McMillan-Breiman theorem.
-Nevertheless, some progress has been made in understanding the topological pressures of NDS in this manuscript, especially with respect to the packing topological pressure.
+The aforementioned studies have led to several natural questions regarding the relationships among various notions of topological pressure, and the variational connections between packing topological pressure and measure-theoretic pressure on subsets of NDS.
+To tackle these issues, various types of topological pressures have been investigated, including Pesin topological pressure, packing topological pressure, and the lower and upper capacity topological pressure, along with their corresponding measure-theoretic pressures.
+In contrast to classical autonomous systems, the topological properties of NDS depend on a sequence of maps rather than a single map, and the finite sum of potential functions generally fails to satisfy the additive condition.
+As a consequence, many well-established results from autonomous dynamics, such as the Birkhoff ergodic theorem and the Shannon-McMillan-Breiman theorem, do not readily apply to NDS.
+On a related note, nonautonomous iterated function systems (NIFS for short) generalize both finitely generated semigroups and NDS by allowing the set of transformations to vary with time \cite{GS2019,CL2023c,SLZ2024,JLY2024}.
+The Pesin topological pressure and the associated variational principle for NIFS have also been studied extensively \cite{CL2023c,JLY2024}.
+Nevertheless, this manuscript focuses on extending the notion of packing topological pressure and its variational principle to NDS.
+As demonstrated in Theorem \ref{firsttheorem} below, the packing topological pressure is not, in general, equivalent to the Pesin topological pressure for NDS.
+In accordance with the established framework of geometric measure theory, the forms of the Billingsley type theorem and the variational principle for packing topological pressure for NIFS are expected to coincide with those presented in this manuscript.
+Moreover, it is anticipated that the results of this study can be extended to NIFS with relative ease, without encountering significant technical obstacles.